zitadel/example-auth-fastify/README.md

-# Express.js with ZITADEL
+# Fastify with ZITADEL

-[Express.js](https://expressjs.com/) is a popular and powerful framework for building the backend of web applications.
-In a traditional setup, often called a "Backend for Frontend" (BFF), your Express server manages both your application's logic and renders the web pages that users see.
+[Fastify](https://fastify.dev/) is a fast and low overhead web framework for Node.js.
+In a traditional setup, often called a "Backend for Frontend" (BFF), your Fastify server manages both your application's logic and renders the web pages that users see.

 To secure such an application, you need a reliable way to handle user logins.
-For the Express ecosystem, [Passport.js](http://www.passportjs.org/) is the standard and recommended middleware for authentication.
+For the Fastify ecosystem, [@fastify/passport](https://github.com/fastify/fastify-passport) is the standard and recommended plugin for authentication.
 Think of it as a flexible security guard for your app.
-This guide demonstrates how to use Passport.js with an Express v5 application to implement a secure login with ZITADEL.
+This guide demonstrates how to use @fastify/passport with a Fastify application to implement a secure login with ZITADEL.

 We'll be using the **OpenID Connect (OIDC)** protocol with the **Authorization Code Flow + PKCE**.
 This is the industry-best practice for security, ensuring that the login process is safe from start to finish.
 You can learn more in our [guide to OAuth 2.0 recommended flows](https://zitadel.com/docs/guides/integrate/login/oidc/oauth-recommended-flows).

-This example uses **Passport.js**, the standard for Express.js authentication.
-While ZITADEL doesn't offer a specific SDK, Passport.js is highly modular.
+This example uses **@fastify/passport**, the standard for Fastify authentication.
+While ZITADEL doesn't offer a specific SDK, @fastify/passport is highly modular.
 It works with a "strategy" that handles the communication with ZITADEL.
 Under the hood, this example uses the powerful [`openid-client`](https://github.com/panva/node-openid-client) library to manage the secure OIDC PKCE flow.

 Check out our Example Application to see it in action.

 ## Example Application

-The example repository includes a complete Express.js application, ready to run, that demonstrates how to integrate ZITADEL for user authentication.
+The example repository includes a complete Fastify application, ready to run, that demonstrates how to integrate ZITADEL for user authentication.

 This example application showcases a typical web app authentication pattern: users start on a public landing page, click a login button to authenticate with ZITADEL, and are then redirected to a protected profile page displaying their user information.
 The app also includes secure logout functionality that clears the session and redirects users back to ZITADEL's logout endpoint.
-All protected routes are automatically secured using Passport.js middleware, ensuring only authenticated users can access sensitive areas of your application.
+All protected routes are automatically secured using Fastify hooks and @fastify/passport, ensuring only authenticated users can access sensitive areas of your application.

 ### Prerequisites